Last updated: December 2024

 Tickets are paper-printed and you need to validate them when entering the station, otherwise you can’t get in.
 A ticket with 2 rides costs 6 Lei (1,5 Euro) but your best choice is to get the 10 ride ticket for 25 Lei (5 Euro).
 24 hours or 72 hours tickets are also available for 2 or 4 Euro which is great if you're on a city break.

 The public transport network in Bucharest is made out of hundreds of buses, trolleys and trams, all operated by STB.
-For tourists they are very confusing and hard to use, because there are no clear maps, guides, apps or English-speaking people or drivers working for STB and able to give precise guidance to non-locals.
+For tourists they are very confusing and hard to use, because there are no clear maps, guides, or English-speaking people or drivers working for STB and able to give precise guidance to non-locals.
+I recommend you download Info TB app to check the routes.
+You can even see where the buses are so you can approximate how much time you'll have to wait for one.

 Buses and trolleys don’t always have a dedicated lane so they get stuck in traffic.
 Drivers sometimes illegally use tram lines so trams get stuck in traffic too.
 And overground traffic in Bucharest is already heavy and crowded.
 So despite being very cheap to use, the hassle of getting on the right one, waiting ages for them to show up and getting stuck in traffic is not worth it.
 Except for regular commuters, most locals don’t use them so my best advice is to stick to metro and taxis.